Top rated stock brokers for new investors. The best online brokerage firms for beginners.

 Trading Technology

-Some brokerage firms will charge fees for using its trading tools, or they might impose account balance minimums.
-TradeStation, for example, offers its software for free, although there is an annual account fee.
-This can be waived by maintaining at least $2,000 in your account or placing 5 trades per year.
+Some firms charge fees for their tools or require a minimum account balance.
+TradeStation’s software is free, but there is an annual fee, which can be waived if you keep at least $2,000 in your account or make five trades a year.

 Educational Materials